svaarala/duktape/doc/low-memory.rst

 More aggressive options
 =======================

-**These options are experimental in Duktape 1.1, i.e. the may change in an incompatible manner in Duktape 1.2.**

-The following may be needed for very low memory environments (e.g. 128kB system RAM):
+The following may be needed for very low memory environments (e.g. 96-128kB system RAM):

 * Consider using lightweight functions for your Duktape/C bindings and to